In order to coach and be compliant with government standards and recommendations all coaches and clubs should ensure they have the following:

 - Decide who will be listed as signatories

 Make sure that receipts and records are kept for everything you do

 - (Venue hire, class payments, equipment, uniform expenses, etc.)

-Ensure Cheerleaders are aware of the payment system from the first session
+Ensure participants and parents are aware of the payment system from the first session